gpstar81/GPStar-proton-pack/WIRELESS_OPERATION.md

 ### Administration

-These links allow you to update the WiFi password to one of your choice, or to update the ESP32 software (respectively).
-Please view [this dedicated guide](ATTENUATOR_FLASHING.md) for updating the firmware and adjusting your WiFi security.
+These links allow you to change the built-in WiFi password to one of your choice, or to update the ESP32 software (respectively).
+Another feature offered is the ability to specify WiFi settings which allows your Attenuator/Wireless Adapter to join an existing network.
+Please view [this dedicated guide](ATTENUATOR_FLASHING.md) for updating the firmware and resetting your WiFi security via software.

 <div style="clear:both"></div>